-BIOL 131 or BIOL 132 may be completed by non-majors to fulfill the Laboratory Science requirement, and are classified as Quantitative Reasoning (QR).
+BIOL 131 or BIOL 132 may be completed by non-majors to fulfill the Laboratory Science requirement, and also are classified as Quantitative Reasoning (QR).
 Note that a student cannot fulfill both the Laboratory Science and QR requirements with a single course; BIOL 131 and BIOL 132 each may fulfill only one or the other requirement.
 (Completing both BIOL 131 and 132 will fulfill both requirements.)

 Suggested curricular flow through the major